ldijkman/randomnerd_esp32_wifi_manager/LAB_Experiments/readme.md

 view and control other switches

 ## haha this is causing reboots, think each iframe loading on each iframe another websocket
+### a bit of a mirror in mirror wormhole, DOS/Windows create dir cd
 - should not show other iframes on button.html

 <img src="https://raw.githubusercontent.com/ldijkman/randomnerd_esp32_wifi_manager/main/LAB_Experiments/Screenshot_20220618-121223_Chrome.jpg">